 Section 1.
 Membership into the Society for undergraduate students is by invitation only and is open to students in all academic disciplines who meet the following criteria:

-Attain at least a 3.4 grade point average on a 4.0 scale and be in the top 20 percent of the class
+Attain at least a 3.0 grade point average on a 4.0 scale.

 Complete and return the confirmation of Society membership and

 Section 2.
 Membership into the Society for Distinguished Members may be offered for up to five (5) people per year by the individual Society chapter including faculty, administrators or community leaders.
 Distinguished Memberships may also be granted and provided by the Society Board of Directors and/or the Society National Leadership Council.

 Section 3.
 The Society shall not discriminate on the basis of race, color, sex, religion, national origin, disability, age, financial status, social status or sexual orientation.

 Section 4.
 A Society member wishing to resign from the Society is permitted to do so provided that this Society member sends a written letter of intent to resign to the Society National Office and includes all insignia of the Society that has been provided to recognize Society membership.

 No refund of the Society lifetime membership fee will be provided.

 Section 1.
 The Society induction and lifetime membership fee shall be determined by the Society Board of Directors.

 Section 2.
 The Society induction and lifetime membership fee should be paid in full directly to The National Society of Collegiate Scholars at the time that the confirmation of Society membership is submitted to the Society National Office.

 Section 3.
 The Society induction and lifetime membership fee is waived for initial chartering officers and all distinguished members.
 The Executive Director may also determine legitimate reasons for waiving Society membership fees.